-Donna at tolovehonorandvacuum.com wrote a great post about sex and prayer.
+Donna at tolovehonorandvacuum.com wrote a great post about how to pray for your sex life.
 While it’s written to women, this is great advice for men too.
 Hope you enjoy it!

 We all form relationships that are need fulfilling, both emotionally and physically.
 I want my physical relationship with my husband to be just as strong as our emotional relationship.
 And when you think about it, you can’t honestly have one without the other.
 I pray that I can be fulfilling to my husband, that he can turn to me and we can find delight in each other.